Kula (volcano): Ecology

 The plant succession on the lava fields and cones was subject of a study in 1974, which found that the vegetation is influenced both by climate factors such as temperature and precipitation and the orientation of the sides of the volcanoes in question.

 Climate

 The Mediterranean climate is dominant in the Aegean area, which the volcano can be found in.
 The usual characteristics of the Mediterranean climate are warm and arid summers with rather mild, rainy winters.
 However, due to the topography of the region, other specific climates can occur at certain places.
 Further, there are climatic differences between the east of the region and the coastline because of increasing altitude heading to the east.
-Therefore, the average yearly temperature is 12.2 °C and average yearly precipitation is 540.8 mm in Uşak, a city in the vicinity of the volcano, whereas these values are 17.5 °C and 693.2 mm respectively in Izmir.
-On the other hand, the lowest temperature recorded in January was -20 °C in Uşak and -8.2 °C in Izmir.
+Therefore, the average yearly temperature is 12.2 °C and average yearly precipitation is 540.8 mm in Uşak, a city in the vicinity of the volcano, whereas these values are 17.5 °C and 693.2 mm respectively in İzmir.
+On the other hand, the lowest temperature recorded in January was -20 °C in Uşak and -8.2 °C in İzmir.